AlexAraujo28/kano/README.md

 # kano
 attempt at running kano harry potter wand with windows

+added gestures.py but not fully functional it does not use gui only terminal and you need to hardcode the mac adress of the wand by replacing the 0's

 To start off i bought a Kano harry potter wand, then found out that the whole project was dead. i found out a lot of tools but most work with Linux and i have windows.
 I found alot of python scripts using various methods.
 I have been programming in a lot of different languages and python was new for me, also i was not aware of how i would go about doing this.
 I used chatgpt to mess around and get a few things going i upload these to maybe somehow people can fix things and make something out of it.
 The code is a python script that uses bleak ; Bleak is a GATT client software, capable of connecting to BLE devices acting as GATT servers.
 It is designed to provide a asynchronous, cross-platform Python API to connect and communicate with e.g. sensors.
 It also uses NumPy; NumPy is a Python library used for working with arrays.
 It also has functions for working in domain of linear algebra, fourier transform, and matrices.